 Legend says it’s thanks to some Irish tourists who were visiting the Blue Mountains in July 1980.
 It’s believed they convinced the proprietor of a local hotel to have a ‘Yulefest’ party to celebrate Xmas in July and it was such a success that the hotel ran it again the next year and the year after that, and the idea caught on.
 Whether fact or fiction, the reality is today ‘Christmas in July’ celebrations are a popular winter activity across our big, brown, beautiful country.

-There is no specific Christmas in July date, as the events below show you, you can celebrate at any time in the month of July!
+Christmas in July is on the 25th July each year.
+However, as the events below show you, you can celebrate at any time in the month of July!

 How Australians celebrate Christmas in July